rafiasajjad/CIS434-Project1-Group8/README.md

 # Expense Tracker - Group 8

 Expense Tracker is a web app developed using React Native as part of a university project for a software egnineering course.
 The application allows users to enter expenses and income, which are displayed on the main page.
-The application also includes a transaction history tab where users can view past transactions, and delete transactions as needed.
+The application also includes a transaction history tab where users can view past transactions, and clear transactions as needed.
 ## Screen:
 <img src="https://i.imgur.com/v6uHStV.png" alt="Alt Text" width="370" height="480">